Ospel

 Ospel is a village in the Netherlands.
 It is located in Limburg near Weert, lying between Nederweert and Meijel, close to National Park De Groote Peel.
 Ospel has been settled since 1864 as a centre for bog harvesting.
 Once a year in the first weekend of May it is the centre for blues fans; the Moulin Blues Festival attracts thousands of blues fans from all over Europe.
 At the end of June is Ospel's kermis - a great time to visit with a lot of live music and a great atmosphere.

-Ospel is better known as "Ossa" with the local youth.

 Schooling

 Ospel has a primary school.
 Ospel does not have a high school.
 Teenagers are required to attend schools in nearby cities, such as Weert, 8.50 km from Ospel.